Foam Rolling Quads: How to Actually Do It Right

 **Before a workout:** 30-60 seconds of light rolling warms up the tissue, increases blood flow, and preps your quads for movement.
 Keep the pressure moderate.
 You're waking the muscle up, not trying to dig into it.

-**After a workout:** The real recovery work happens after your workout.
+**After a workout:** This is where the real recovery work happens.
 Post-exercise foam rolling helps reduce delayed onset muscle soreness (DOMS).
 DOMS is the muscle pain that peaks 24-72 hours after intense exercise, and your quads are one of the most common places to feel it after leg-heavy training.
 Medeiros et al. confirmed that foam rolling effectively reduces muscle damage markers after exercise ([Medeiros F, *Journal of Bodywork and Movement Therapies*, 2023](https://pubmed.ncbi.nlm.nih.gov/37330781)).

 If you're dealing with serious [DOMS in your legs](/blog/how-to-relieve-doms-in-legs), foam rolling is one of the fastest ways to take the edge off.